 - 1.1 The framework for the inspection of local authority arrangements to support school improvement was originally published in May 2013; following a series of targeted reviews of schools within local authority areas.
-Derby City was the first of these in January 2013 and although there was no 'formal' judgement or narrative, a letter was sent to the Director of Children's Services, which included areas for improvement. - 1.2 A revised framework for school improvement was published by Ofsted in November 2014 - 1.3 A summary of the changes to the inspection framework are set out in paragraph 4.2. - 1.4 The criteria against which Ofsted will judge authority arrangements for school improvement is set out in paragraph 4.7. - 1.5 Iain Peel and Christine Tarpey will attend the meeting to give a presentation on Derby's self-assessment and supporting improvement plan.
+Derby City was the first of these in January 2013 and although there was no 'formal' judgement or narrative, a letter was sent to the Director of Children's Services, which included areas for improvement. - 1.2 A revised framework for school improvement was published by Ofsted in November 2014 and updated in September 2015. - 1.3 The criteria against which Ofsted will judge authority arrangements for school improvement is set out in paragraph 4.7. - 1.4 Christine Tarpey will attend the meeting to give a presentation on Derby's self-assessment.